 Basically CCR is to SCUBA what SCUBA is to snorkelling.
 It’s the next level.

 Gas supply is no longer the limiting factor but rather the duration of the scrubber which can exceed 5 hours.
-Your decompression limits are greatly extended.
+Your decompression limits are also greatly extended.
 Then there is the ease of breathing.
-The gas instead of being cold is already warm because you’ve already exhaled it.
-It’s not dry because you’ve already exhaled it.
-You are warmer during your dive.
+The gas instead of being cold and dry is already warm and humid because you’ve already exhaled it.
+You are warmer and less dehydrated during your dive as a result.